-Iuliana Shapira, MD, the Chief Medical Officer of RCCA, explains: “On Jan.
+Iuliana Shapira, MD, the Chief Medical Officer of RCCA, explained: “On Jan.
 8, the American Cancer Society reported the largest single-year drop in cancer deaths ever recorded.
 The Society released data showing that from 2016 to 2017, the number of deaths from cancer declined by 2.2% in the United States.
 That record single-year drop is part of a larger trend that has seen a 29% reduction in the death rate from cancer in the U.S. from 1991 to 2017, the latest year for which statistics are available.”

-While extremely welcome news, it is not surprising, said Denis Fitzgerald, MD, Board Chairperson of RCCA, one of the nation’s largest networks of oncology specialists.
-“These statistics align with what our physicians are seeing — and achieving — at RCCA’s 31 care centers in New Jersey, Connecticut, Maryland, Pennsylvania and the Washington, DC area,” said Dr. Fitzgerald, a medical oncologist and hematologist who practices at RCCA’s Little Silver, office.
+While extremely welcome news, it is not surprising, noted Denis Fitzgerald, MD, Board Chairperson of RCCA, one of the nation’s largest networks of oncology specialists.
+“These statistics align with what our physicians are seeing — and achieving — at RCCA’s 20+ care centers in New Jersey, Connecticut, Maryland, Pennsylvania and the Washington, DC area,” said Dr. Fitzgerald, a medical oncologist and hematologist who practices at RCCA’s Little Silver, office.
 “By providing treatments that target the genetic mutations driving cancer, immunotherapies, gene-based therapies, and other cutting-edge interventions, we are seeing more patients achieve complete remission, or, barring that, significantly prolonged survival accompanied by a good quality of life.
 Outcomes that would have been unimaginable 10 years ago are becoming almost routine.
 It is a very exciting time to be an oncologist and to provide care to people with cancer.”

 Michael Reale, MD, said that the pace of progress is accelerating, and that physicians and patients can expect more gains in the years ahead.
 Dr. Reale, a medical oncologist and hematologist who practices at RCCA’s Manchester, Conn., office said, “The ‘pipeline’ of new cancer-fighting agents in late stages of clinical development is very robust.
 Many of these investigational agents employ mechanisms of action that reflect an expanded understanding of how cancer arises and then spreads, or metastasizes.
 Additionally, we are drawing on large databases and other resources to determine which combinations of treatments, and in which sequence, are most effective for specific patients.”
 Dr. Reale explained that RCCA uses an evidence-based, data-driven approach to individualize each patient’s care.